-- About 9.2% of people in Gascoyne SA3 and 5.4% of people in Mid West SA3 were born in a non-English speaking country compared to 17% across the state (Public Health Information Development Unit, 2021b). - About 3.6% of people in Gascoyne SA3 and 4.5% of people in Mid West SA3 have a profound or severe disability compared to 4.1% across the state (Public Health Information Development Unit, 2021b). - About 7.7% of people in Gascoyne SA3 and 10% of people in Mid West SA3 provide unpaid assistance to people with a disability compared to 9.8% across the state (Public Health Information Development Unit, 2021b). - About 24% of children in Gascoyne SA3 and 27% of children in Mid West SA3 were developmentally vulnerable on one or more domains compared to 19% across the state (Public Health Information Development Unit, 2021b). - In 2016, it was estimated that 331 people in Mid West SA3 and 122 people in Gascoyne SA3 experienced homelessness (Australian Bureau of Statistics, 2018a).
+- About 1.6% of people in Gascoyne SA3 (141 people) and 0.4% of people in Mid West SA3 (190 people) were born overseas and have poor English proficiency compared to 1.8% of people across the state (44,521 people) (Public Health Information Development Unit, 2022). - About 3.3% of people in Gascoyne SA3 and 5.1% of people in Mid West SA3 have a profound or severe disability compared to 4.6% across the state (Australian Bureau of Statistics, 2021a). - About 8.1% of people in Gascoyne SA3 and 10% of people in Mid West SA3 provide unpaid assistance to people with a disability compared to 11% across the state (Public Health Information Development Unit, 2022). - About 24% of children in Gascoyne SA3 and 27% of children in Mid West SA3 were developmentally vulnerable on one or more domains compared to 19% across the state (Public Health Information Development Unit, 2021b). - In 2016, it was estimated that 331 people in Mid West SA3 and 122 people in Gascoyne SA3 experienced homelessness (Australian Bureau of Statistics, 2018).
 About 35% of homeless people in Mid West SA3 and 16% in Gascoyne SA3 were living in 'severely' crowded' dwellings, requiring at least four extra bedrooms to accommodate the people usually living there.

-LGBTIQ+ is an acronym commonly used to describe lesbian, aav, bisexual, trans/transaender, intersex, gueer and other sexuality, gender, and bodily diverse people and communities.
-Many LGBTIQ+ people face discrimination and disparities connected to their aender identification and/or sexuality that impact their physical and mental health and access to healthcare and other services (Equality Australia.
-2020) A. LGBTIQ+ people are known to have a higher risk of certain chronic diseases such as cancers, asthma, obesity, and cardiovascular disease (Conron et al., 2010; McKay, 2011; Simoni et al., 2017).
+LGBTIQ+ is an acronym commonly used to describe lesbian, aav. bisexual, trans/transaender, intersex. queer and other sexuality, gender, and bodily diverse people and communities.
+Many LGBTIQ+ people face discrimination and disparities connected to their gender identification and/or sexuality that impact their physical and mental health and access to healthcare and other services (Equality Australia.
+2020)A. LGBTIQ+ people are known to have a higher risk of certain chronic diseases such as cancers, asthma, obesity, and cardiovascular disease (Conron et al., 2010; McKay, 2011; Simoni et al., 2017).
 Moreover, some members of LGBTIQ+ communities, particularly lesbian and bisexual women, have higher rates of smoking compared to the general population (Praeger et al., 2019), which increases their risk of developing a chronic disease.